Valorant Economy Guide - Winning is all about the credits!

 Credits per loss - 1 900

-Round loss bonus - If you lose two rounds in a row, you’ll get an extra 500 credits, if you lose a third round, you’ll get 500 more.
+Round loss bonus - If you lose two rounds in a row, you’ll get an extra 500 credits, if you lose the third round, you’ll get 500 more.
 Meaning 1 900 on your first loss, 2 400 on your second, and 2 900 in your third consecutive loss.
 This is the maximum loss bonus, you won’t get more creds after three losses.

 Credits per kill - Killing an enemy gets you 200 credits.